DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 .embedded-demo(filtering/local-filtering-controlled)

-### Using Custom Filtering Algorithms
+### <a name="using-custom-filtering-algorithm"></a>Using Custom Filtering Algorithms

-You can also specify a filtering predicate using the `LocalFiltering` plugin's `predicate` property to implement a custom filtering logic.
+You can also specify a filtering predicate using the `LocalFiltering` plugin's `getColumnPredicate` property to implement a custom filtering logic.

 .embedded-demo(filtering/custom-filtering-algorithm)

 ## Setting up Remote Filtering

-You can handle Grid filtering state changes to request data from the server with the corresponding filters applied if your data service supports filtering operations.
+It is possible to perform filtering remotely by handling filtering state changes, generating a request, and sending it to the server.

 Filtering options are updated once an end-user modifies a text within a Filter Row editor or other filtering control.
 Handle filtering option changes using the `FilteringState` plugin's `onFiltersChange` event and request data from the server using the applied filtering options.
 Once the filtered data is received from the server, pass it to the `Grid` component's `rows` property.